You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 - Consider neutering: Neutering is more effective at reducing marking behavior in male dogs than female dogs, primarily because it lowers testosterone levels, which directly drives the territorial instinct.
 As the chart below shows, studies suggest neutering can reduce urine marking in males by up to 50%.

-- Clean up thoroughly with enzymatic cleaners: When an accident happens, the scent left behind is the biggest driver of repeat marking — your dog can detect traces of urine that are completely invisible to you.
+- Clean up thoroughly with enzymatic cleaners: When an accident happens, the scent left behind is the biggest driver of repeat marking.
+Your dog can detect traces of urine that are completely invisible to you.

 - Enzymatic cleaners break down odors at a molecular level rather than just masking them.
 For a full breakdown of how to clean a dog bed after a marking incident, see our complete guide to washing a dog bed with stuffing.

 - Encourage marking outside during walks: Giving your dog designated opportunities to mark on your regular route satisfies the instinct in an appropriate context.
-Praise them for using these spots — you’re not eliminating the behavior, you’re redirecting it to where it belongs.
+Praise them for using these spots.
+You’re not eliminating the behavior, you’re redirecting it to where it belongs.

 4. Managing Stress and Fear-Related Urination